Research

 Mind Design, AI Epistemology, and Outsourcing (Lead author with Susan Schneider and Garrett Mindt)

-Forthcoming in special issue of Social Epistemology on the Mind-Technology Problem.
+Accepted for special issue of Social Epistemology on the Mind-Technology Problem.

 Abstract: From brain machine interfaces to neural implants, present and future technological developments are not merely tools, but will change human beings themselves.
 Of particular interest is human integration with AI.
 In this paper, we survey two areas of concern for anyone contemplating a merger (to a lesser or greater extent) with the technology that we fashion.
 How will integration affect our epistemic agency, such as our ability to set epistemic goals and produce knowledge?
 How should we evaluate the increasing outsourcing of emotional tasks to AI, including identifying and empathetically responding to human emotions?
 Our investigation does not settle these questions but instead demonstrates their urgency and develops frameworks for understanding the relevant issues.